Human Rights and Equity

 The Role and Obligations of Municipal Leaders

 The importance of municipally elected officials understanding and honestly and transparently facing the issues of human rights, diversity, equity and inclusion is an important aspect of leadership.
-The positive obligation of municipalities and the consequences of missteps in addressing these fundamental issues in your community is what you were learn in AMO's new training.
-Helping members better understand these important and complex issues is part of AMO’s ongoing commitment and objective.
+The positive obligation of municipalities and the consequences of missteps in addressing these fundamental issues in your community is what you will learn in this training.
+Helping members better understand these important and complex issues is part of AMO’s ongoing commitment and objective in our support of your leadership.

 In partnership, Hicks Morley, the Kojo Institute and AMO, have developed training to support members in understanding your obligations under law specific to human rights and how to work towards creating equitable outcomes for your constituents.

 This training will take a deep dive into:

 The Ontario Human Rights Code: